U.S., European suppliers scramble to secure Christmas goods as cargo delays worsen

 If that torrid clip continues, retailers - excluding auto-related operators - would have to add about $65.1 billion in inventories to be in the same pre-holiday inventory-to-sales position they were in 2019, he said.

-Andy Bond, chief executive of Pepco Group , which owns British discount retailer Poundland, told Reuters separately, "it's definitely a day-to-day challenge and a headache that we are facing." read more
+Andy Bond, chief executive of Pepco Group, which owns British discount retailer Poundland, told Reuters separately, “it’s definitely a day-to-day challenge and a headache that we are facing.”

-Clothing sellers are looking at air freight as an option - including PVH Corp (PVH.N), which owns the Tommy Hilfiger and Calvin Klein brands.
+Clothing sellers are looking at air freight as an option - including PVH Corp, which owns the Tommy Hilfiger and Calvin Klein brands.

 Christmas-themed inventory “might be here for Thanksgiving weekend - and it might not be,” said Balsam Hill CEO Mac Harman, who sells high-end artificial Christmas trees and other holiday décor.
 Some of his orders from China may not arrive in time for his July sales kickoff - or even by Christmas, he said.